 Berezitovy mine in Russia

 For the fifth successive year the Berezitovy mine has implemented the Social Bell project in the Skovorodinsky District; and more than 500 children have already received assistance since the start of the initiative.The project entails three parties — business, government, and society — working together to achieve positive results.
 In 2016 the remotely located Urusha village was covered by the project, which involved a group of doctors travelling to observe children who had no possibility to go to the medical centres because of the far distance and difficulties involved.
 The doctors from leading medical institutions examined children from low-income families, following the results of which several children were sent to regional hospitals in Blagoveschensk at Nordgold’s expense.
 In addition, the Group provided the children from disadvantaged families with complete sets of winter clothing.

 The Governor's schoolbag

-For several years Berezitovy has helped children from large, low-income and troubled families in the Skovorodinsky Region to prepare for school by participating in an initiative called the "Governor's Schoolbag to a First Grader", purchasing of schoolbags and school supplies in order to prevent situations where a child cannot attend school due to not having the most basic items.
+For several years Berezitovy has helped children from large, low-income and troubled families in the Skovorodinsky District to prepare for school by sponsoring an initiative called the “Governor’s Schoolbag to a First Grader”.
+In 2016 the mine donated money for the purchase of schoolbags and school supplies in order to prevent situations where a child cannot attend school due to not having the most basic items.

 Neryungri mine in Russia